kumu/docs/guides/pro-workspaces.md

 # Pro workspaces

-**Pro workspaces** are shared workspaces that allow multiple Kumu users to collaborate seamlessly, with fine-tuned permissions (view, edit, and admin) for each of the organization's projects.
+**Pro workspaces** are shared workspaces that allow multiple Kumu users to collaborate seamlessly, with fine-tuned permissions (view, edit, and admin) for each of the workspace's projects.
 This makes Pro workspaces a great fit for teams of people that have several active Kumu users.

 In addition to flexible user management, Pro workspaces also have access to these exclusive features:
 - **Free, on-demand PDFs.** Say goodbye to $5 charges and say hello to unlimited, automated PDFs.
 Need tweaks the automated process can’t handle?
 Email us to request a PDF, free of charge, with a ~ 1 day turnaround.